tomerfridler/CardDuel/README.md

 ## About the App

-CardDuel is a two-player card duel game built in Swift using UIKit.
+CardDuel is a two-player card duel game.
 Each player sits on one side of a reference point — west or east — determined automatically by GPS location.
 The game runs for 10 rounds.
 Each round, a countdown timer flips two random cards and the higher card wins the point.
 At the end of 10 rounds, the player with the most points wins